abrarhussain-00/brainwave/README.md

 - Run the application using the IDE.

 ## Usage:
-- Once the application is running, navigate to http://localhost:8080 to access the login page.
+- Once the application is running, navigate to http://localhost:3000 to access main page.
-- Log in using your username and password.
-- Use the various features of the application to manage your employees.
+- Use the various features of the application to view custom search results

 ## Contributing:
-Contributions to StaffMasterPro are always welcome.
+Contributions to Brainwave are always welcome.
 If you would like to contribute, please follow these steps:

 - Fork the repository.
 - Create a new branch.